Siro-ai/FullstackTranscriptInterview/README.md

 **3. Create an utterance search based on timestamp:**

-On the top of the screen, render a text box.
+On the top of the screen, render an input box.
-This text box should accept a timestamp in milliseconds as an integer.
+This input box should accept a timestamp in milliseconds as an integer.
 When an integer is typed, the utterance of the transcript that overlaps with the timestamp should be highlighted yellow.

 When highlighting the utternace, use startTimeInMillis inclusive, endTimeinMillis exclusive to the timestamp input.